 G. The pitching rubber is 50 ft. from home plate.

 1. Home Team

-a.
-Listed first on the schedule and will sit in the Third Base dugout.
+c.
+Listed last on the schedule and will sit in the third base dugout.

-2. Visiting Team is Listed second on the schedule and will use the First Base dugout.
+2. Visiting Team is listed first on the schedule and will use the First Base dugout.

 3. Winning Team